|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Titanium (Ti) is an unsuitable fuel tube material due to both a HCP lattice and fabrication difficulties.

-An important consideration in the choice of fuel tube alloy is that neutron interactions with the fuel tube material should not produce long lived low atomic weight isotopes that create long term waste disposal problems.
-This issue leads to rejection of Be, C and Ni as initial fuel tube components, in spite of the favorable physical characteristics that these elements can potentially provide to a fuel tube alloy.
+An important consideration in the choice of fuel tube alloy is that neutron absorption by the fuel tube material should not produce long lived low atomic weight isotopes that create long term waste disposal problems.
+This issue leads to rejection of Be, C and Ni as fuel tube components, in spite of the favorable physical characteristics that these elements can potentially provide to a fuel tube alloy.

 The amounts of carbon, oxygen, beryillium and nickel initially present in the fuel tube alloy should be minimized to avoid formation of long lived C-14, Be-10 and Ni-59.